 There are alternatives to surety bonds, but they are either hard to obtain or very expensive.

 Cash Bond: Rather than obtaining a financial guarantee from a surety/insurance company, you can post cash as a financial guarantee.
 You basically give cash to the obligee who needs some form of financial guarantee.
 If you fail to perform the duty, the obligee can take cash away from you.
 The disadvantage of a cash bond is that you would need to have the full amount of money on hand and you are taking the entirety of the risk yourself.
 For example, let’s say construction company ABC is required for a financial guarantee of $10,000 to bid for a project.
-This company has two choices, either a certified check of $10,000 or a surety bond of $100.
+This company has two choices, either give a certified check of $10,000 or purchase a surety bond for $100.
 If the company has won the bid, in the case of the cash bond, the project owner will not need to return the $10,000 certified check to the construction company ABC until the project has been completed and up to the standard defined in the contract.
 In the case of a surety bond, the construction company only needed to incur an expense of $100 over the course of the project.

 Letter of Credit: Another alternative to a surety bond is a letter of credit from a bank, especially for contract bonds.
 A letter of credit essentially promises to pay a third party on behalf of a second party.
 They typically are issued by banks.
 With a letter of credit, the bank agrees to pay a stated amount upon presentation of the required documentation and compliance with the terms in the letter of credit.
 In theory, the person obtaining the letter of credit has provided the bank with enough financial resources that the bank believes it can pay a letter of credit and then re-collect the funds.